 The axillary region is the area between the superior portion of the upper limb and the thorax.
-It is an important region, both in terms of neurovasculature and clinical relevance.
-In this article we will explore the anatomy and relevant clinical conditions.
+Bordered by the serratus anterior and the thoracic wall medially, a part of the humerus laterally, the pectoralis muscles anteriorly, together with the latissimus dorsi, but not only, posteriorly, the axilla is an important region, both in terms of neurovasculature and clinical relevance.

 The axilla is a three dimensional pyramidal space which changes shape due to its location and arm movement.